mailchimp/content-style-guide/04-grammar-and-mechanics.html.md

 layout: article
 ---

-One way we give MailChimp a consistent voice is by consistently following certain rules of grammar and mechanics.
-This section will lay out MailChimp's house style, which applies to all of our content unless otherwise noted in this guide.
-(This section covers a lot of ground, so feel free to use the search feature if you're looking for something in particular.)
+One way we give MailChimp a consistent voice is by adhering to certain rules of grammar and mechanics.
+This section will lay out our house style, which applies to all of our content unless otherwise noted in this guide.
+(This section covers a lot of ground—the search feature will help if you're looking for something in particular.)

 ## Basics